zhaoliangzhang/St4RTrack/README.md

 ## Acknowledgements

 We would like to thank the authors of DUSt3R and MonST3R for their foundational work in stereo matching and 3D reconstruction.
-We also thank the contributors of PointOdyssey, TUM-Dynamics, and DAVIS datasets for enabling comprehensive evaluation.
+We also thank the contributors of PointOdyssey, TUM-Dynamics, Dynamic Replica, TAPVid-3D and DAVIS datasets for enabling comprehensive evaluation.

 This work was supported by UC Berkeley and the Max Planck Institute for Intelligent Systems.